 It zips from the bottom.
 This is the first thing, the thing that made me fall in love with Under Armour Chugach Bib.
 I went to stop for a quick leak and realized I wasn’t gonna have to unzip my jacket and fumble around pulling down the chest flap.
 The fly zipped up from the bottom.
 Amazing.

 I couldn’t tell you if there are any other bibs that do this, but I can say every bib I’ve worn before did not.
 And chances are, your bib does not.
 And there are few things as satisfying as zipping up from the bottom in the middle of nowhere.

 And that’s just the tip of the iceberg for these leg-huggers.
 UA knows materials.
 They made their name inventing cutting-edge materials for athletes that revolutionized moisture-management and comfort.
 So obviously they’d nail the snowsport game.

-The Chugach Bib feels indestructible, even when ripping the garters against rock, sharp board edges and even a few catches under the crampon.
+The Under Armour Chugach Bib feels indestructible, even when ripping the garters against a rock, sharp board edges and even a few catches under the crampon.

 But the material science, that’s just a part of these.
 Zips and style drive ‘em home.

 Pockets, Vents, and Playboy Steeze

 There’s nothing worse than dreaded crotch overheating, pretty standard during sprinty bootpacks like Glory.
 These have medial zips to let out the heat.